Menu

 What can you achieve?
 Remedies

-When you challenge a decision, there are various possible successful outcomes of your case (e.g. delaying the project, stopping the project, modifying the project).
+When you challenge a decision, there are various possible successful outcomes of your case (e.g. delaying the project, stopping the project, or modifying the project).
 The two types of remedies depend on the type of challenged decision.

 The first possible result is the quashing of the decision.
-That means that the public body’s decision would be overthrown, nullified or declared invalid.
+That means that the public body’s decision would be overthrown, nullified, or declared invalid.
 The decision is usually cancelled in this sense when there is an irregularity or defect in the procedures of the regulatory scheme.
 In such situations, the second instance authority would return the case before the public body for a second decision-making process.

-However, specific remedies can be also at hand for cases of environmental degradation or environmental rights which are not only limited to governmental decisions, but are connected to the legislative process, imminent threats, historic pollution, breach of obligations etc.
+However, specific remedies can be also at hand for cases of environmental degradation or environmental rights which are not only limited to governmental decisions, but are connected to the legislative process, imminent threats, historic pollution, breach of obligations, etc.

 Annul Decisions